wp-plugins/list-category-posts/readme.txt

 = 0.7.2 =
 Template system has changed.
 Now the posts loop must be defined inside the template.
 Check templates/default.php for an example.

+= 0.1 =
+If updating from 0.1, you must change the code, since it's not backwards compatible.
+LCP now uses WordPress's shortcode API, in order to allow arguments.
+You should chang the previous [catlist=ID] to [catlist id=ID].

 == Changelog ==